-The Quantstamp Security Network V2 allows users to scan smart contracts for potential vulnerabilities and store a report of the results directly on the Ethereum blockchain.
+The Quantstamp Security Network V2 allows users to run decentralized scans on smart contracts for potential vulnerabilities and store a decentralized report of the results directly on the Ethereum blockchain.

-Our latest release features an enhanced user experience and is designed to allow individuals to run a node without needing to be whitelisted by Quantstamp.
+This latest update features an enhanced user interface and features a decentralized design that allows individuals to run a node without needing to be whitelisted by Quantstamp.
 Anyone interested in running a node just needs to follow these instructions.

 Our Code is Now Open Source

-In order to provide transparency to our users, the Quantstamp Security Network is now open-source.
+In order to provide transparency to our users and to further decentralize the network, the Quantstamp Security Network is now open-source.
 This will benefit users in two ways:

 - Users will be able to independently verify that the network works as intended, and